Skip to Main Navigation | Skip to Content

 What's unique about studying computer science at UCM?

 Our CS program is flexible.
-Students begin taking CS courses in their first semester at UCM and then can specialize in 4 options (Option 1: Applied Computer Science, Option 2: Computer science, Option 3: Computer Networking and Security, and Option 4 Game Development and Option 5: Data Science).
+Students begin taking CS courses in their first semester at UCM and then can specialize in 5 options (Option 1: Software Development, Option 2: Computer science, Option 3: Computer Networking, Option 4 Game Development and Option 5: Data Science).
 Students are the primary focus of our program.
 We have small class sizes which enable a good interaction between professors and students.

 At the graduate level, students can earn a master's degree in computer science at UCM.
 We are proud to be the first and only Missouri public institution outside the University of Missouri system to offer an M.S. in Computer Science degree.

 What kind of job can I get when I graduate?

 Computer science graduates have a proven and consistent track record of being hired by top companies, including "powerhouse" computing companies such as Microsoft, IBM, Amazon, AT&T and Computer Associates, specialized high-technologies companies such as Boeing, Cerner, DST, Garmin, VMWare and Sprint as well as financial institutions such as UMB, Commerce Bank, AIG, MasterCard, Mutual of Omaha, All-State, Shelter Insurance and Scottrade.
 Some of our graduates are also hired by the federal government, and a growing number move on to graduate programs in computing or other disciplines.

 Computer Science sounds interesting to me but I am not sure which option fits with my career goals?